isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Satin Pothos.md

 <section>
   <h4>Growing:</h4>
-		<p>It is easy to grow and is low maintenance.
-Fertilise with a balanced NPK ratio.
-Prune back long, sparse vines to encourage new growth and make it fuller.
+		<p>This plant grows quickly and generally does not need fertilising, but an occasional feed of balanced fertiliser will boost its growth and make it fuller.
 Water when the top surface of the soil is dry.
-Keep the plant in bright indirect light for green leaves with nice variegation.
-The leaves will lose their variegation and get scorched if light is too strong.
-Ensure that its environment is of high humidity.</p>
+Keep the plant in bright indirect light for green leaves with variegation.
+The leaves will lose their variegation and get burned if light is too strong.
+Ensure that its environment is of high humidity.
+As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
 	<br>
 </section>